IowaDave/8266-Firmware-for-MakerBit/README.md

 A power cycle is necessary when switching between the two modes.
 Begin every mode selection process with the chip in a power-off state.

+**Run Mode**

+Disconnect the module from power.
+Ensure that pin D3 is *not* connected to ground.
+Then apply power.
+The module will operate in Run mode.

 **Flash Mode**

 Pin D3 must be pulled low (that is, grounded) to start the module in Flash mode.
 Place a jumper wire between ground (the blue rail) and the pin labeled D3 on the module, as shown in Figure 6.
 Then power-up the device by plugging it into the computer's USB port.